jemory/jemory/README.md

 ### Hi there 👋

+I'm J. Emory Parker and I'm in charge of data at STAT News.

+Follow me on <a rel="me" href="https://mastodon.online/@jaspar">Mastodon</a>.

 <!--
 **jemory/jemory** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.